We have five factories and 19 years of experience in plant extracts

 Chemical Structure

 Lycopene is composed of 40 carbon atoms arranged in a long chain with multiple conjugated double bonds.
 This structure gives Lycopene its characteristic red color and contributes to its antioxidant properties.
-The molecular formula for Lycopene is C40H56.
+The molecular formula for lycopene is C40H56.

 Properties

 1. Antioxidant Activity: Lycopene's conjugated double bonds allow it to absorb free radicals, which are unstable molecules that can cause damage to cells.
-By neutralizing these free radicals, Lycopene helps protect the body from oxidative stress and inflammation.
+By neutralizing these free radicals, lycopene helps protect the body from oxidative stress and inflammation.

 2. Thermolability: Lycopene is sensitive to heat, which can cause it to degrade.
-However, cooking tomatoes, which are a rich source of Lycopene, can actually increase the bioavailability of the compound, making it easier for the body to absorb.
+However, cooking tomatoes, which are a rich source of lycopene, can actually increase the bioavailability of the compound, making it easier for the body to absorb.

 3. Solubility: Lycopene is lipophilic, meaning it dissolves in fats and oils.
 This property enhances its absorption when consumed with dietary fats.